Child-Safety in Music Education

 By Mathisha Panagoda and Sachin Spencer

-ABS data from 2021-22 indicates that 620,700 Australian children aged between 5 and 14 sing or play a musical instrument.
-In light of the clear benefits of music education and the extent to which it is practised in schools, the fundamental question to which proactive educators must turn is how this important and worthwhile activity can be dispensed in a child-safe manner with safeguards for children, teachers and institutions.
+ABS data from 2021–22 indicates that 620,700 Australian children aged between 5 and 14 sing or play a musical instrument.
+In light of the well-established benefits of music education and its widespread practice in schools, the fundamental question for proactive educators is how this important and worthwhile activity can be delivered in a child-safe manner—with appropriate safeguards for children, teachers, and institutions.

 The Law in Relation to Child-Safe Musical Education

-Generally, schools owe a non-delegable duty of care to students to take reasonable care to avoid foreseeable risks of harm.
-Non-delegability operates such that child-safety remains the school's responsibility where the school-pupil relationship is operative - which would likely encompass musical tuition not withstanding it may take place before or after standard school hours.
+Generally, schools owe a non-delegable duty of care to students to take reasonable steps to avoid foreseeable risks of harm.
+Non-delegability operates such that child safety remains the school’s responsibility wherever the school–pupil relationship is operative—likely encompassing musical tuition, notwithstanding that it may take place outside standard school hours.

-Were a child to be harmed in the course of the activity, the institution may be found to have breached its duty of care if it were negligent in failing to take precautions against a foreseeable and not insignificant risk of harm.
-There is now enshrined in legislation a mandatory duty for an organisation that has responsibility for a child to take reasonable precautions to prevent an individual associated with the organisation from perpetrating child abuse in connection with the organisation's responsibility for the child.
-The organisation is presumed to have breached its duty unless it can prove that it took reasonable precautions to prevent the abuse.
-This "reverse onus" is significant and was introduced post the Royal Commission into Institutional Responses to Child Sexual Abuse.
+If a child were to be harmed in the course of such an activity, the institution may be found to have breached its duty of care if it was negligent in failing to take precautions against a foreseeable and not insignificant risk of harm.
+Legislation now enshrines a mandatory duty for organisations responsible for children to take reasonable precautions to prevent individuals associated with the organisation from perpetrating child abuse in connection with that responsibility.
+The organisation is presumed to have breached its duty unless it can demonstrate that it took reasonable precautions to prevent the abuse.
+This “reverse onus” is significant and was introduced following the Royal Commission into Institutional Responses to Child Sexual Abuse.

-Separate to a claim in negligence that arises from a breach of duty, an educational institution may also be held vicariously liable for the actions of its employees.
-This is a strict liability that requires no evidence of fault or negligence.
+Separate from a negligence claim arising from a breach of duty, an educational institution may also be held vicariously liable for the actions of its employees.
+This is a strict liability, requiring no evidence of fault or negligence.

-Music tutors, however, may operate as directly employed teachers, contractors, sole traders, or in another self-employed capacity.
-The Royal Commission's Final Report on Sports, Recreation, Arts, Culture, Community and Hobby Groups Volume 14 noted that many instructors are accredited as 'sole traders', not formally connected to any institution or governing body and the attendant oversight that would provide.
+Music tutors, however, may be directly employed teachers, contractors, sole traders, or self-employed in another capacity.
+The Royal Commission’s Final Report on Sports, Recreation, Arts, Culture, Community and Hobby Groups (Volume 14) noted that many instructors are accredited as sole traders, not formally connected to any institution or governing body, and thus not subject to the attendant oversight such affiliation would provide.

-Harm to a child caused by a music tutor can therefore lead to civil liability for the institution and/or the teacher as well as criminal liability.
-A proactive approach to prevention ought to be paramount.
+Harm to a child caused by a music tutor may therefore lead to civil liability for the institution and/or the tutor, as well as potential criminal liability.
+A proactive approach to prevention must remain paramount.

 Secluded & Soundproofed - Patterns in the Case Law